Data Protection Toolkit - Templates and Guidance

 If you're relying on legitimate interests, perhaps as an alternative to seeking consent, it's important that you balance your legitimate interests against the interests, rights and freedoms of the data subject.

-This template comprises a series of questions that you can ask yourself to decide if you can use this lawful basis for your processing.
+This template comprises a series of questions that you can answer in deciding if you can use this lawful basis for your processing.
 Read more.

 If the world were perfect, you'd never have to do this.
 But it isn't, and you can never be 100% certain that human error or a cyber attack can't and won't happen.